huang5587/BioreactorDashboard/README.md

 # Bioreactor Dashboard
-This project pulls bioreactor metrics from a postgresql database and displays them as a minamilist cluster of graphs.
+This project pulls bioreactor metrics from a postgresql database and displays them as a cluster of graphs.
 There is also a feature to download the data as a CSV files.
 Both the front-end and back-end are coded with Python, and dependencies and deployment are handled with docker.
 The streamlit and matplot libraries are used for the front-end display and graphs.

 ## Installation
 This project is deployed and maintained with docker.
 The official instructions explaining how to install Docker are below.
 The instructions vary depeneding on your operating system.